 Hepatic Impairment: The recommended dose of BRUKINSA for patients with severe hepatic impairment is 80 mg orally twice daily.

-This indication is approved under accelerated approval based on overall response rate.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.
+The MCL and MZL indications are approved under accelerated approval based on overall response rate.
+Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.